BongoLogic/3D-Proof-of-Irrationality/proof.md

 Dimensions are (a-b) × (a-b) × y, so each has volume: y(a-b)² There are two such uncovered regions.

-(I am calling the Carpets Theorem with a height component, "Volume Identity)
+(I am calling the Carpets Theorem with a height component, "Volume Identity")

 Volume Identity: